Service + Area

 How does Tri-Peak plan shop buildings work in Stark City?

-Shop Buildings in Stark City is planned as part of a Neosho-centered ring-1 dispatch model.
+Shop Buildings in Stark City is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Stark City change scheduling compared with other Southwest Missouri markets?